 plt.show()

-- Cons: Requires stationarity, complex parameter tuning.
+Cons: Requires data stationarity and careful parameter tuning.

-Method 3: Long Short-Term Memory (LSTM) Neural Networks
+Method 3: Long Short-Term Memory (LSTM) Networks

 import numpy as np